SolidSteveB/hello-world/README.md

-# hello-world It's a start.
+# hello-world.
+It's a start.